Ten Classroom

 see this link.

-Notice: © 2001-08, Marvin Bartel, Ed.D.
-Art teachers have permission to print a copy of this page to post in their office, supply closet, or elsewhere.
+Notice: © 2001-2015, Marvin Bartel, Ed.D.
+All teachers, parents, and others who work with children and students have permission to print one copy of this document to post in their office, supply closet, or elsewhere.
 Others who wish to copy or publish any part of this electronically or otherwise must get permission to do so.
 Your responses are invited.
 If you have a web site, you may make a link to this page.

 Footnote: